jasonxingqi/Stereo-camera-calibration-using-OpenCV/README.md

 - Able to calibration one view (2 images) and multiple views.
 - Calibration results are saved to 2 text files (one for left, one for right image) with intrinsic, distortion, rotation, projection, and perspective transformation (Q) matrices.

+See \release\samples for how to load stereo images in \release\Calibration.exe